osrf/ros2multirobotbook/src/ui.md

 Note here that we are using `@osrf/romi-js-core-interfaces`, this package provides typings information for core messages used by RoMi, if you are using an IDE with typescript autocomplete support, you can easily see the various fields and constants used by the `Door` and `DoorState` messages.

-Take the `doorModedString` function for example, using `@osrf/romi-js-core-interfaces` allows us to switch based on the door mode constant (MODE_OPEN, MODE_CLOSED, MODE_MOVING).
+Take the `doorModeString` function for example, using `@osrf/romi-js-core-interfaces` allows us to switch based on the door mode constant (MODE_OPEN, MODE_CLOSED, MODE_MOVING).
 Normally you would have to refer to the RoMi manual or the ros2 message definition and map the constants manually like this:

 ```js
 function doorModeString(doorMode: RomiCore.DoorMode): string {